How to Find Out Where Someone Works: 8 Legit Methods

 What’s the fastest way to find out where someone works?

 Ask a mutual contact.
 If that’s not an option, check their LinkedIn profile.
-Both methods take under 5 minutes and have the highest accuracy rate compared to any digital search tool.
+These methods are usually more reliable than broad people-search databases.